GREEN IN! On Our LIVING Green Infrastructure

 Extremes in other disciplines are so severe that all are alerted to their pending hazards.
 But such is not the case so far in urban forestry, where all street conditions are passively lumped together as merely “urban,” and the arboriculture and planning worlds sheepishly follow.
 Not this observant member of them.

-So, since not making distinctions among city streets for tree health and plant sustenance is outright ludicrous, and blind- evidenced right, GREEN IN will drive home street classes and land uses common to cities, and, that impact the quantity, quality, and heights of our
+So, since not making distinctions among city streets for tree health and plant sustenance is outright ludicrous, and blind- evidenced right, GREEN IN will drive home street classes and land uses common to cities, and, that impact the quantity, quality, and heights of our living green infrastructure.

 Patterns in NYC street tree canopies are starkly consistent.
 Along commercial avenues there are few trees and few species that can withstand the intense activity.
 Around corners, residential street canopies fluorish with greater species diversity.